juhanurmi/image-fingerprint/README.md

 # Image fingerprinting without downloading the image content

-This script retrieves all images from a given URL and downloads samples of the file from the beginning and the end.
+This script retrieves all images from a given URL and downloads samples of the file from the beginning.
 The EXIF metadata is located at the beginning of the image file.
 The system generates fingerprints by utilizing the image data.
 Ignore small images.